 Room and Board

 We provide room & board to all lodge-based employees as part of the compensation package.
 We have some private accommodations and some shared accommodations.
-We have shared shower house and all lodge based employees use outhouses.
+We have shared shower house and all lodge based employees use outhouses in the spirit of water conservation.
 We offer interesting and nutritious meals to all lodge employees and one free meal a day for café employees.

 - High quality food